Ohio Approves Addition of HiSET® and TASC® to GED® for High School Equivalency

 Each of the test providers offers a free practice tests (sample questions) in each subject area, at least a quarter length of the actual exam.
 HiSET however, offers three free practice tests in each subject area, half the length of the actual exam.

-Although all three exams cover Language Arts, Math, Science, and Social Studies, two subjects are handled differently from test to test: Language Arts and Math.
+Although all three exams cover Language Arts, Math, Science, and Social Studies, subjects are handled differently from test to test: Language Arts and Math.

 HiSET and TASC break Language Arts into two sections, Reading and Writing, so they have five subject tests compared to the GED’s four.
 GED test takers are asked to read two prompts and develop an argument explaining which prompt has the better-supported position.
 HiSET takers also respond to two passages with differing opinions.
 TASC takers will be given one of two essay types, either argumentative or informational.
 Students won’t know in advance which prompt they will be given.